-Design strategy and assessment: (1/0.5 point)
+Design strategy and assessment: (1point)

 b.
-For swimming pools/shallow water bodies, design lighting fixture within a depth of 500mm and along the perimeter.
+For swimming pools, design lighting fixture within a depth of 500mm and along the perimeter.

 (calculated from base of light to finished floor level for in-ground water bodies/ to point of access for above-ground water bodies)